timmyrs/Shark/README.md

 2. Fill your Shark Repository with data. **Note:** Avoid duplicate file name, because Shark saves everything as `.bin`, so `hi.txt` would overwrite `hi.csv`!

 3. **Encrypt it.** `java -jar shark.jar build shark-repository`.
-This will create the `shark-repository-built` folder which you can upload to any hosterm and the `shark-repository-public.txt` which has to be present in the working directory for you to be able to access the data.
+This will create the `shark-repository-built` folder, which you can upload to any hoster, and the `shark-repository-public.txt` which has to be present in the working directory for anyone to be able to access the data.

-Let's say you've uploaded it on your web server which runs under timmyrs.de and renamed it to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL (`https://timmyrs.de/shark-repository/`) and the `shark-repository-public.txt`.
+Let's say you've uploaded it on your web server which runs under timmyrs.de and renamed it to `shark-repository` for simplicity, then you could give everyone you want to access that data the URL (`https://timmyrs.de/shark-repository/`) and send them the `shark-repository-public.txt`.

 **Nerd Bonus:** As you might've noticed, you could `ls` and `dl` from `https://timmyrs.de/shark-repository/` without having the `shark-reposity-public.txt`.
-This is because the `built` makes the public key a shared file by default, but you can change that in the `6a992d5529f459a44fee58c733255e86.bin` (`index.json`).
+This is because the `build` makes the public key a shared file by default, but you can change that in the `6a992d5529f459a44fee58c733255e86.bin` (`index.json`).

 ## Questions?
 Ideas?
 Bugs?!